kabanero-io/guides/publish/working-with-pipelines/working-with-pipelines.md

 ### Creating and updating your own tasks and pipelines

 The default tasks and pipelines can be updated by forking the Kabanero Pipelines repository and editing the files under `pipelines/`.
 An easy way to generate the archive for use by the Kabanero CRD is to run the [package.sh](https://github.com/kabanero-io/kabanero-pipelines/blob/master/ci/package.sh) script from the root directory of the pipelines project.
 The script generates the archive files with the necessary pipeline artifacts and a `manifest.yaml` file that describes the contents of the archive.
 It generates the pipelines archive file under `ci/assests`.
-It generates separate archives for the legacy incubator pipelines, events pipelines, and the experimental GitOps pipleines.
+It generates separate archives for the legacy incubator pipelines, events pipelines, and the experimental GitOps pipelines.

 Alternatively, you can run the Travis build against a release of your pipelines repository, which also generates the archive file with a `manifest.yaml` file and attaches it to your release.